My name is Bond... Zombie Bond. |

 - Halloween face paint: preferably green, gray, black, white, yellow and red.
 You can mix black and white to create gray tones, or add black or white to darken/lighten other colors.

-Removing liquid latex is like
+Removing liquid latex is like giving yourself a chemical peel. |

 - Make-up sponges and cotton balls / pads / swabs.